LEADERSHIP AND DECISION MAKING PROJECT - 2021/2

 Summative feedback is provided in writing, separately for each of the elements of assessment.

-- Develop students' critical awareness of theories and models of leadership behaviour.
+- Develop critical awareness of theories and models of leadership behaviour and effectiveness.

 - Develop an advanced understanding of key theories of judgement and decision making in organisations.

-- Develop a practical ability critically to evaluate managerial decisions and actions.
+- Develop a practical ability to critically evaluate managerial decisions and actions, and to build awareness of own leadership style and development needs.

 C - Cognitive/analytical